strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

 This page contains general information related to the usage and billing of your Strapi Cloud account and projects.

 Strapi Cloud offers a free 14 days trial for all new accounts, and 3 paid plans: Developer, Pro and Team (see [Pricing page](https://strapi.io/pricing-cloud)).
-The usage-based pricing for Strapi Cloud is based on the following criteria and limits:
+The table below summarises Strapi Cloud usage-based pricing tiers, for general features & usage, CMS features and Cloud specific features:

 | Feature | Free Trial | Developer | Pro | Team |
 | --- | --- | --- | --- | --- |